kuaikuaikim/scrapy-redis-examples/README.md

     sudo apt-get install redis-server
     git clone ...
     cd scrapy-redis-examples & scrapy crawl hrtencent
+Finally you can see result files in the storage folder

 ####New Features
 1.Rembere the scrapy crawled status.
 Make sure every page we just craw once.